joseph-a-levine/authoring/_older/december_2022.md

 ## Travel

-I hit London, DC, and New York for ~a week each this month.
+I spent time in London, DC, and New York this month.
 I didn't spend nearly enough time hanging out with my beloved sisters but such is life.
 On 1 January, I fly to CDMX.
 If you'll be in the area, let me know!

 Also, I'm planning a 1-2 month Central Asian trip next summer; something like Tajikistan -> Uzbekistan -> Kazakhstan (or vice versa).
 Recommendations and introductions are welcome!